 There are also many different types of metal files available, varying in shape, cut pattern, and fineness.

-We won’t be covering all of these variations today, however.
+We won’t be covering all of these variations today.

-An excellent, general-purpose metal file for welding is the Nicholson Mill Hand File with Ergonomic Handle, offering a coarse, single-cut American pattern and rubber-coated handle.
+However, an excellent general-purpose metal file is the Nicholson Mill Hand File with Ergonomic Handle, offering a coarse, single-cut American pattern and rubber-coated handle.

 Like the metal file, this is a low-tech tool that has been in use for ages.